 E: Why was your mother so special?

 H: Well she was a very, very sensible person.
 I wouldn't call it clever, but very sensible.
 Another thing she came of a very, very fine family.
 The family at home means a lot.
 Family means everything you see.
 For instance, you would never think to marry a shoester’s, a shoemaker’s girl, or a carpenter’s girl, or any mechanic.
-How do they come to be, they're not my my company, they're not nothing within.
+How do they come to be, they're not my, my company, they're not nothing within.
 She the the girl may be the very finest girl in town yet mm-.
 Now we had a [רבֿ] Rabbi you know every town has a [[רבֿ Rabbi, a rebbi, you know that.
 My older brother used to like the [[רבֿס מיידל rabbi’s daughter

 EFRAIM